Zach-Clay/RecreatingYouTube/README.md

-# Recreating YouTube
+# YouTube Clone
 Recreating YouTube for HTML/CSS practice.
-Only using vanilla HTML and CSS.

 ## What I learned
 I wanted to take on this mini project in order to make sure I am comfortable with vanilla HTML and CSS.
 I have been relying on Bootstrap for grids and responsive designs and I wanted to be sure that I completely understand the CSS fundamentals.